srevn/cec-control/README.md

 - **Input Source Switching**: Change inputs on TVs and receivers
 - **System Integration**: Automatic handling of system sleep/wake events
 - **Daemon/Client Architecture**: Run as a background service with command-line control
-- **XDG Compatible**: Follows the XDG Base Directory Specification
+- **Automatic Power Handling**: Can automatically power off devices when putting PC to sleep
-- **Systemd Integration**: Run as a user or system service
+- **Automatic Suspend**: The PC can be put to sleep when turning off TV

 ## Requirements

 - Linux-based operating system
-- libcec 4.0.0 or newer
+- libcec 5.0.0 or newer
 - D-Bus 1.6 or newer
 - CMake 3.10 or newer
 - C++ 17 compatible compiler